 To effectively manage our long-term risk at SAGESS, we promote sound and engaged environmental policies at the facilities where we store petroleum products.
 This is reflected in our multi-year property and environmental damage risk assessment programme.
-The previous programme, which we completed in 2016, involved more than 100 assessments at 89 facilities and allowed us to map storage facility risks in 2017.
+The previous programme, which we completed in 2016, was conducted through more than 100 assessments at 89 facilities and allowed us to map storage facility risks.

 In 2019, we launched a new risk assessment programme for 2019-2022.
 It includes a property and environmental damage risk assessment component that we will gradually be incorporating into our multi-point site-selection criteria.
 These criteria include a range of items addressing a potential partner's logistical advantages as well as their credit and environmental risk.
-Before this programme wraps up in 2022, we will visit all of the facilities where SAGESS has petroleum products stored.
+Before this programme wraps up in 2022, we will visit all the facilities where we store petroleum products.

-In 2020, we were not ordered by any court to pay environmentally motivated compensation, nor was any significant environmental remediation necessary.
+In 2021, we were not ordered to pay compensation to comply with any environmentally motivated court orders.
+No measures to remediate environmental damage were necessary.
 SAGESS did not record any provisions or guarantees for environmental risks during the year.

-CSR Indicator Category 2019 2020 Target Risk 4: Prom oting the importance of HSE with our pa rtners 4-A Percentage of ISO 14001-certified facilities (or equivalent) 57% 57% > 50% 4-B Percentage of OHSAS 18001-certification equivalent) fied facilities (or 31% 31% Undefined 4-C Percentage of facilities that adhe Charter and Code of Business Cor 100% 100% 100% 4-D Progress of the multi-year risk ass - Property damage risk - Environmental damage risk sessment programme: 29% 23% 43% 43% 100% at programme end Banks 100% 100% 100% 4-E Responsible purchasing: partner response rate Storage facilities, petroleum product suppliers and buyers 99% 99% 100% Banks 15.5 15.5 > 7 4-F Responsible purchasing: average score Storage facilities, petroleum product suppliers and buyers 14.4 14.4 >7 Responsible purchasing: Banks 0 0 0 4-G number of partners with failing scores Storage facilities, petroleum product suppliers and buyers 0 0 0
+CSR Indicator Category 2020 2021 Target Risk 4: Prom oting the importance of HSE with our pa rtners 4-A Percentage of facilities with ISO 1 certification .4001 or equivalent 57% 57% > 50% 4-B Percentage of facilities with OHSA equivalent certification AS 18001/ISO 45001 or 31% 31% Undefined 4-C Percentage of facilities that adhe Charter and Code of Business Cor 100% 100% 100% 4-D Progress of the multi-year risk ass (as at 31/12): - Property damage risk - Environmental damage risk sessment programme 43% 43% 82% 77% 100% at programme end 4-E Responsible purchasing: partner response rate Banks Storage facilities, petroleum product suppliers and buyers 100% 99% 99% 100% Banks 15.5 15.5 > 7 4-F Responsible purchasing: average rating received Storage facilities, petroleum product suppliers and buyers 14.4 14.7 >7 Responsible purchasing: Banks 0 0 0 4-G number of partners with failing grade Storage facilities, petroleum product suppliers and buyers 0 0 0